top of page

 • Information - the circle with an "i" inside opens a panel with the citation information.

-• Print / Download - The square with an arrow into it icon takes you to the screen to print or download the book or individual pages if allowed.
+• Print / Download - If allowed, the square icon with an arrow takes you to the screen to print or download the book or individual pages.

 How to Search Within a Book